-- Arts and humanities organizations with a majority of their constituents who reside outside of the District of Columbia; - Public charter schools and Parent Teacher Organizations/Associations; - Private clubs and organizations that prohibit membership based upon race, gender, color, religion, or any other class identified in the District of Columbia Human Rights Act; - Individuals; - Organizations that require "fiscal agents"; for-profit organizations; private foundations; political organizations; colleges; universities; foreign governments; federal government entities; and other District of Columbia government agencies, including DC Public Schools; - Recipients (or intended recipients) of a CAH FY 2021 General Operating Support (GOS) grant who do not dedicate the majority of their programming services and organizational budget to children and youth; and - Organizations submitting an application whose content is combined with the application of another organization.
+- Arts and humanities organizations with a majority of their constituents who reside outside of the District of Columbia; - Arts and humanities organizations with a headquarters in Wards 1-6.
+EOR organizations must have a physical address in Ward 7 or 8 and provide the majority of their services to residents who reside in Wards 7 or 8; - Private clubs and organizations that prohibit membership based upon race, gender, color, religion, or any other class identified in the District of Columbia Human Rights Act; - Individuals; - Organizations that require "fiscal agents"; for-profit organizations; private foundations; political organizations; colleges; universities; foreign governments; federal government entities; and other District of Columbia government agencies, including DC Public Schools;

+- Recipients (or intended recipients) of a CAH FY 2021 General Operating Support (GOS) grant who do not dedicate the majority of their programming services and organizational budget to children and youth; and - Organizations submitting an application whose content is combined with the application of another organization.
 Proposed projects must be "stand-alone" projects.